biga94/rna-seq-msc/README.md

+# RNA-seq project for Transcriptomics part in our Molecular Biotechnology and Bioinformatics Master degree.

 For the first part of this project we are asked to work on a human gene expression profiling RNA-Seq dataset composed by 36 samples from 6 tissues.

 Of the \~ 56k human genes that are annotated in the GenCode annotation only 28266 high quality genes have been retained.
 For each sample we have the expression values (read counts) for: